jundalisay/spblist/content/en/research/countries/pakistan/crisis/intro.md

 overcome.
 And that Pakistanis themselves must reclaim their country by extricating it from the numerous challenges it faces.

 Usually, edited books emerge from conferences.
-This book is the product of a 'virtual' conference-in cyberspace-that led to a meeting of 11minds among some of Pakistan's top practitioners and scholars, about the need to add a new dimension to the ongoing debate on 'Whither Pakistan'.
+This book is the product of a 'virtual' conference-in cyberspace-that led to a meeting of minds among some of Pakistan's top practitioners and scholars, about the need to add a new dimension to the ongoing debate on 'Whither Pakistan'.

 This collection offers a diversity of views and perspectives.
 But what binds all the distinguished contributors is their belief that Pakistan's challenges are surmountable and the impetus for change and renewal can only come from within, through bold reforms that are identified in the chapters that follow.

+The issues discussed in the book cluster around the themes of:
+- governance, security
+- economic and human development
+- foreign policy

-The issues discussed in the book cluster around the themes of governance, security, economic and human development and foreign pol­ icy, underlining the complex intersection of domestic and international factors that have shaped if not determined the Pakistan experience.
+We underline the complex intersection of domestic and international factors that have shaped the Pakistan experience.

-In the opening chapter of the volume Pakistan's leading historian, Ayesha Jalal, considers the country's current predicament in the light of a troubled past.
+Chapter 1 is from Pakistan's leading historian, Ayesha Jalal.
 She describes how a national paranoia has taken hold of the country, and identifies the lack of a critical historical tradition as the root of the problem.

 Her chapter argues that Pakistan can change course, in a strategic sense and also in terms of recasting its rational and emotional framework, if its people are allowed to delve into their history with open mindedness.

 Award-winning novelist Mohsin Hamid represents the third generation of Pakistanis born after independence.
 His chapter offers an upbeat message of hope and sets out reasons for optimism about Pakistan.

 Its vastness, diversity, traditions of co-existence, and evolving democracy are identified as important assets.
 Furthermore, Pakistan has the resources to fund its own development and regenerate itself provided it chooses to increase its paltry levels of tax collection.

 Dr Akbar S. Ahmed, author and anthropologist, seeks to establish that the nation's founder and his vision are central to today's debate about the nature and character of the Pakistani state.
 The debate has never been more intense between advocates of a modern, functional state, those demanding a theocratic state and still others urging a balance between the two.

 No voice is more important in this debate than that of Mohammad Ali Jinnah.
-Pakistan has yet to live up to the ideal set out in .Jinnah's key speeches but his authority and legitimacy can still be used to translate this into reality.
+Pakistan has yet to live up to the ideal set out in Jinnah's key speeches but his authority and legitimacy can still be used to translate this into reality.

-My own chapter explores the intricate interplay between internal and 12external factors and examines Pakistan's tangled political past of governance failures, patronage-dominated politics and missed economic opportunities.
+My own chapter explores the intricate interplay between internal and external factors and examines Pakistan's tangled political past of governance failures, patronage-dominated politics and missed economic opportunities.

 The country must overcome five fault lines to chart a new, hopeful course.
 Socio-economic changes of the past decade or so have transformed the dynamic between state and society, created a larger, more politically assertive middle class and engendered a stronger, more 'connected' society.
 Once politics catches up with these changes the foundation would